oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

-With this set of disclosures, the holder could include the disclosure with hash `wjj8P4D...` to disclose only the "DE" nationality, or include both `wjj8P4D...` and `Yr1KUNY...` to disclose both the "DE" and "FR" nationalities, but hide the "UK" nationality.
+With this set of disclosures, the holder could include the disclosure with hash `PmnlrRj...` to disclose only the "DE" nationality, or include both `PmnlrRj...` and `r823HFN...` to disclose both the "DE" and "FR" nationalities, but hide the "UK" nationality.
+In either case, the holder would also need to include the disclosure with hash `5G1srw3...` to disclose the `nationalities` field that contains the respective elements.

 Note that making recursive redactions introduces dependencies between the disclosure objects in an SD-JWT.
-The `Yr1KUNY...` disclosure cannot be used without the `wjj8P4D...` disclosure; since a Verifier would not have a matching hash that would tell it where the content of the `Yr1KUNY...` disclosure should be inserted.
+The `r823HFN...` disclosure cannot be used without the `5G1srw3...` disclosure; since a Verifier would not have a matching hash that would tell it where the content of the `r823HFN...` disclosure should be inserted.
 If a disclosure object is included in an SD-JWT, then the SD-JWT MUST include any other disclosure objects necessary to process the first disclosure object.
 In other words, any disclosure object in an SD-JWT must "connect" to the claims in the issuer-signed JWT, possibly via an intermediate disclosure object.
-In the above example, it would be illegal to include the `Yr1KUNY...` or `mcU-e_A...` disclosure object without also including the `wjj8P4D...` disclosure object.
+In the above example, it would be illegal to include any one of the `PmnlrRj...`, `r823HFN...`, `nP5GYjw..` disclosure objects without also including the `5G1srw3...` disclosure object.

 ## Key Binding JWT {#kb-jwt}